John031265/Graylog-Offline/README.md

 2. Download all files as outlined in the LinksToFiles.txt file
 3. Execute the Part3.sh script

+*The GraylogV1.zip contains all files in the structure above including scripts.

 Current bugs
 - During Preflight step no Datanodes found